Naval Diving Unit (Singapore): History

+NDU divers in a simulated VBSS operation.

 It was a contributor in the multi-national reconstruction efforts in Iraq from 2003 to 2008.
 Naval divers were also deployed in an operation to search and recover five drowned bodies belonging to members of Singapore's national dragon boating team following a dragon boating incident in Cambodia in 2007.

 In 2021, 180 Squadron and Special Operations Boat Task Group were incorporated into the formation.
 The NDU also celebrated its 50th anniversary.

 In December 2022, the NDU announced that Captain (Dr) Chiew Wenqi is the first female navy sailor to be recruited after passing selection.

 Selection and training

 In NDU, Full-time National Servicemen (NSFs) and regulars are expected to undergo the same training before they are qualified to become part of the unit.

 Recruitment begins with a vocational assessment, whereby NSFs are selected among the thousands that enlist each year.
 During the primary stage of selection, physical fitness results and medical records are evaluated.
 Thereafter, an aptitude test is conducted by Applied Behavioural Sciences Department (ABSD) to assess the recruit.

 Medical fitness criteria such as a physical employment standard (PES) of A or B1, good eyesight and hearing, and the absence of chronic illnesses that may impede their training will have to be met before potential entrants undergo a battery of further tests that include a swimming and hyperbaric chamber test, as well as another round of psychological evaluation.
 Those who meet the requirements will then be enlisted into the unit.